magento/merchdocs/src/magento-payments/onboarding-payments.md

 title: Onboarding Payments
 ---

-Magento Payments is your turnkey self-service solution---including sandbox testing and a super simple setup---for providing robust and secure payment processing for your Magento websites.

 To get started using Magento Payments you must complete a few onboarding steps to connect your instance with our payments functionality.

 1. [Connect your Magento instance](#configure-magento-services) to Magento Software as a Service (SaaS) services.
 This only needs to be completed once per Magento instance.